umarmw/DotReact/Readme.md

 ### Running on specific port
 run `docker run -p 8080:80/tcp dotreact:latest`
-to launch the app rom the image
+to launch the app from the image

 Open your browser: `http://localhost:8080/`